-- All fostering services should be monitored to ensure that they are paying at or above the national minimum allowance level. - The Government should undertake a comprehensive review of the minimum levels of fostering allowances, using up to date evidence, to ensure that foster carers are given sufficient payment that values their unique and critical expertise and skillset and to ensure allowances truly covers the full costs of looking after a child. - A national minimum allowance should be introduced for Staying Put arrangements with such an allowance being set using up to date evidence to ensure it is sufficient to cover the cost of looking after a young person.
+- All fostering services should be monitored to ensure that they are paying at or above the national minimum allowance level. - The Government should undertake a comprehensive review of the minimum levels of fostering allowances, using up to date evidence, to ensure that foster carers are given sufficient payment that values their unique and critical expertise and skillset and to ensure allowances truly covers the full costs of looking after a child.
+We recommend utilising our methodology and research to inform these levels. - All fostering services should be monitored to ensure that they are paying at the agreed national level to ensure consistency and best practice. - A national minimum allowance should be introduced for Staying Put arrangements with such an allowance being set using up to date evidence to ensure it is sufficient to cover the cost of looking after a young person. - All allowance payments in respect of fostering should be subject to annual increase in line with the recognised Minimum Income Standards.